Peter Drucker famously said:

 Putting together out latest podcast had me thinking a lot about design and its place in the marketing mix.
 And I have come to a conclusion:

-In the connected world, if the way your company or brand is communicated effectively in a way that resonates with your target market, the message will spread.
+In the connected world, if you communicate your company or brand effectively in a way that resonates with your target market, the message will spread.

 Delivering this is almost entirely down to the content you create, and the way that content is presented.